Friday, 12 June 2026

 A whimsical illustrated banner for The Mewton‑Clawson Library at BBHQ shows an orange‑and‑white cat sitting proudly in the foreground, surrounded by colourful bookshelves, blooming flowers, leafy trees, and tiny book‑themed decorations such as an open book, a quill, and a thimble.
 Decorative bunting hangs overhead, adding to the cosy, storybook atmosphere.
 The text reads “Welcome to The Mewton‑Clawson Library at BBHQ” and “Book Reviews with Amber.”

-This review of My Friend Joanie by Ellen Pilch & Rylee Balicki is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
+This review of Agnes Aubert's Mystical Cat Shelter by Heather Fawcett is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
 Scroll to read.

 The world’s leading feline literary critic